 After several months of work, hundreds of customer calls and tens of vendor briefings, it’s finally out there: the Gartner’s “Evaluation Criteria for Cloud Management Platforms and Tools” has just published and is now available to Gartner clients.
-The research (which is available behind paywall at this link) contains 215 evaluation criteria divided into eight categories and four additional attributes (see figure 1 below).
+The research (which is available behind paywall at this link) contains 215 evaluation criteria divided into eight categories and four additional attributes (see the figure below).
 Gartner clients can use this research to assess cloud management vendor solutions and determine which areas of management they cover.
 Furthermore, clients will be able to compare the results of the assessments to select the cloud management platforms (CMPs) and tools that best align to their requirements.

 The eight categories above serve as the primary scope for each criterion.
 The four attributes serve as additional scope and they apply to criteria across all eight categories.
 For example, the “provisioning policies” criterion belongs to the “Provisioning and Orchestration” category, but it’s also tagged with the “Governance” and “Life Cycle” attributes.
 This bidimensional classification is the result of the type of questions we receive from clients and that we want to answer with this research.
 For instance, clients often ask “what are the functions required to manage cloud costs?”, but also “how do I evaluate cloud governance tools?”.
 The approach we’ve taken will give clients the ability to quickly identify criteria from multiple overlapping perspectives.